programmer90000/driving/hazard-preception.md

 ---

-Putting It All Together: A Practical Example
+# A Practical Example

 Scenario: Approaching a parked van on a residential street.

+## Potential Hazard

-1. Stage 1 (Potential Hazard): You see the parked van on your side of the road.
+You see the parked van on your side of the road.
 You also notice shadows of people moving on the pavement behind it.
    · Your Thought: "There might be someone behind that van."
    · Action: No click.
 You simply observe and prepare by easing off the accelerator slightly.

-2. Stage 2 (Developing Hazard - CLICK NOW): A person suddenly steps out from in front of the van into the road, trying to cross.
+## Developing Hazard - CLICK NOW

+A person suddenly steps out from in front of the van into the road, trying to cross.
    · Your Thought: "They are stepping into my path!
 I need to brake."
    · Action: Click immediately.
 This is the moment the situation changes from potential to actual risk requiring your action.

+## Actual Hazard
-3. Stage 3 (Actual Hazard): The person is now fully in your lane, and you are braking firmly to avoid them.
+The person is now fully in your lane, and you are braking firmly to avoid them.
    · Your Thought: "Emergency stop!"
    · Action: If you are only clicking now, it's too late to score high points.